wso2/docs-mg/en/docs/how-tos/security/rejecting-revoked-tokens.md

 # Rejecting Revoked Tokens
 Follow the below steps to enable Real-time and Persistent token revocation.

+To understand how WSO2 Microgateway handles revoked tokens happens, refer the documentation on [Revoked Tokens]({{base_path}}/concepts/revoked-tokens/).

-This documentation explains the steps required to handle revoked JWTs.
+The following sections explains the steps required to configure to handle revoked JWTs.
 The same steps can be used for handling revoked opaque tokens.
 However, for opaque tokens, you only need to enable real-time notifications.

 ### Enabling revoked token notifications